buildo/formo/website/docs/subform.md

 Let's break down the code above.

-The `subFormValue` API is required to initialize a subform.
+The `subFormValue` function is used to initialize a subform: this instructs `formo` to treat the field as a sub form, rather than a regular top-level field.
-If the initial state is an empty array, a casting is necessary to define the type of the array
+If the initial state is an empty array you will need to provide a type hint, since TypeScript won't be able to infer the type for you, for example:

 ```ts twoslash
 // @include: defs